liutaocode/LivePortrait-Train/README.md

 > Note: Due to certain constraints, pre-trained models are not available for release at this time.

+> The progress of this repository depends on my spare time.
+Any contributions are welcome.

 ## References
 - [Official LivePortrait Repository](https://github.com/KwaiVGI/LivePortrait)
 - [Face-vid2vid](https://github.com/zhengkw18/face-vid2vid)